Letters to a Grandchild: A Year’s Worth of Ideas

 • What holiday foods did your grandparents make?

-Tips for writing letters to grandchildren of every age
+Tips on writing letters to grandchildren of different ages

 Writing to children under five